hayamij/hayamij/README.md

 ---

-### 💻 What I Do
-🔧 **Backend Developer** — I'm all about building reliable systems, clean APIs, and optimizing data flows like it’s a fine art.
-🧠 **Logic Architect** — I see complex problems as puzzles waiting to be solved with precision and a bit of stubborn determination.
-🎨 **Creative on the Side** — I design sometimes, and when I'm not coding, you'll probably find me behind a camera capturing stories or flipping through a new romcom manga.

----

 ### 🧰 Tech Stack
 - 💾 Languages: `C#`, `C++`, `PHP`, `T-SQL`, `Java`, `JS`
 - 🧱 Backend: `PHP`, `C#`, `.NET`, `MySQL`